Visit our Colorado State Extension office for more news, tools and resources.

 Have a Gardening Question?

-Call the Jefferson County Colorado Master Gardener Helpdesk at (303) 271-6632 to get personalized help with your specific situation.
+Call the Jeffco Master Gardener Helpdesk at (303) 271-6632 to get personalized help with your specific situation.
 You can also email questions and pictures to the Master Gardeners at mastergardener@jeffco.us.
 Phone and email inquiries are free of charge.

-CSU Extension Jefferson County’s Plant Clinic consists of paid staff and volunteers with specialized training in plant problem diagnosis through visual inspection and microscopy.
-To contact the plant clinic for more questions or to get virtual help with diagnosis or identification, email: plantclinic@jeffco.us or call: (303) 271-6627.
+CSU Extension in Jefferson County offers a Plant Diagnostic Help Desk.
+Formerly known as the Jefferson County Plant Clinic, the volunteers and staff that run the Diagnostic Help Desk have specialized training in identifying plant diseases and insects.
+To contact the help desk for questions or to get virtual help with diagnosis or identification, email: plantclinic@jeffco.us or call: (303)271-6627.
 Our services and their fees are summarized below:

 Diagnostic ServicesFees for Jefferson County ResidentsFees for Non-Residents